-If you’re wondering what it’s like to visit at other times of the year, check out this resource of the best time to visit Capitol Reef National Park!
+If you’re wondering what it’s like to visit at other times of the year, check out this resource of the best times to visit Capitol Reef National Park!
 It tells you what to expect when visiting the park during any season, or any month of the year.

 Temperatures at Capitol Reef in November range from highs near 50 degrees and lows in the upper 20s.
 The November weather at Capitol Reef is perfect during the day for outdoor activities – it’s not too hot or too cold.
 Be prepared for rain or snow in November.

-Check specific weather conditions and forecasts on the NPS website for the areas of the park you will visit.
+Check specific weather conditions and forecasts on the Capitol Reef website for the areas of the park you will visit.
 If there’s rain, there’s potential for impassable roads and flash floods.